 One of the Tao Trio of the Unova region, Zekrom is a Dragon and Electric type Legendary Pokémon.
 The Tao Trio is based on the concepts of Yin, Yang, and Wuji.
 Zekrom represents Yin with its Electric typing, while Reshiram represents Yang with its Fire typing, and Kyurem, with its Ice typing, represents Wuji, which is the absence of Yin and Yang.
 Zekrom is also the mascot for Pokémon White.

-The Legendary Water and Dragon type, Palkia brings a resistance to Zekrom's Steel type Flash Cannon to battle.
-It hasn't seen widespread availability having been limited to Legendary Raids, so you might not have one fully powered up.
+The Legendary mascot of Pokémon Pearl, Palkia is the best non-Shadow counter for Zekrom.
+As a Water and Dragon type, it resists Zekrom's Steel type attack, but like most of the counters, it takes super effective damage from Dragon type moves.
+It hasn't seen widespread availability with a single run in Legendary Raids and Pokémon Go Fest 2020, so you might not have one fully powered up.
 If you do bring Palkia to this Raid, Dragon Tail and Draco Meteor are the moves you're looking for.

 - Latios with Dragon Breath and Dragon Claw